 Information on chemical and physical properties and, in particular, data relevant to identification, occurrence and biological activity are included.
-For biological agents, mode of replication, life cycle, target cells, persistence and latency, host response and description of nonmalignant disease caused by them are given.
+For biological agents, mode of replication, life cycle, target cells, persistence and latency and host response are given.
 A description of technical products of chemicals includes trades names, relevant specifications and available information on composition and impurities.
 Some of the trade names given may be those of mixtures in which the agent being evaluated is only one of the ingredients.

-The purpose of the section on analysis is to give the reader an overview of current methods, with emphasis on those widely used for regulatory purposes.
+The purpose of the section on analysis or detection is to give the reader an overview of current methods, with emphasis on those widely used for regulatory purposes.
 Methods for monitoring human exposure are also given, when available.
 No critical evaluation or recommendation of any of the methods is meant or implied.
-The IARC publishes a series of volumes, Environmental Carcinogens: Methods of Analysis and Exposure Measurement (IARC, 1978-92), that describe validated methods for analysing a wide variety of chemicals and mixtures.
+The IARC publishes a series of volumes, Environmental Carcinogens: Methods of Analysis and Exposure Measurement (IARC, 1978-93), that describe validated methods for analysing a wide variety of chemicals and mixtures.
 For biological agents, methods of detection and exposure assessment are described, including their sensitivity, specificity and reproducibility.